-King Juan Carlos I Fast Facts
+King Juan Carlos I Fast Facts | CNN

 1960 - Completes military training and becomes the first Spanish officer to hold the rank of lieutenant in all three branches of the military.

-1962 - During his honeymoon, visits the United States and meets President John F. Kennedy.
+August 1962 - During his honeymoon, visits the United States and meets US President John F. Kennedy.

-1969 - Invested as crown prince and the designated Franco successor.
+1969 - Invested as crown prince and designated as Franco’s successor.

 November 22, 1975 - Crowned Juan Carlos I, King of Spain, two days after the death of Franco and restores the Spanish monarchy after a 44-year interregnum.

 June 1-4, 1976 - First reigning Spanish monarch to visit the United States.
-He meets with President Gerald Ford.
+He meets with US President Gerald Ford.

 1977 - Enacts political reforms that lead to the first democratic election since 1936.